jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 ![fork](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeia57p3s5r44mowfxoxwgnvi5fxuttoaplkym7b3x7kxexijzsp3pq)

 These scripts provide a lot of programmability, but they come with some important limitations.
-I’ll explain how these limitations create problems when trying to build a bridge, and how the [BitVM2 whitepaper](https://bitvm.org/bitvm_bridge.pdf), and the [Strata Bridge whitepaper](https://www.alpenlabs.io/blog/introducing-the-strata-bridge) propose solving these problems.
+I’ll explain how these limitations create problems when trying to build a bridge, and how the [BitVM2 white paper](https://bitvm.org/bitvm_bridge.pdf), and the [Strata Bridge white paper](https://www.alpenlabs.io/blog/introducing-the-strata-bridge) propose solving these problems.

 #### Problem 1: Enforcing The State Transition Function

-The BitVM whitepaper shows that Bitcoin scripts are expressive enough to validate a ZK proof (which can enforce the state transition function).
+The BitVM white paper shows that Bitcoin scripts are expressive enough to validate a ZK proof (which can enforce the state transition function).
 However, the process requires a dispute resolution flow.
 Funds must be sent to the correct party depending on the result of the dispute.

 Unfortunately, Bitcoin scripts have no access to the transaction outputs.
 This means the script cannot enforce that the funds go to the right place.